-So, while the small ecommerce stores are counting every penny invested in different marketing strategies, like AdWords, the giants can just raise the bid to an unprofitable amount just to gain market share.
+So, while the small e-commerce stores are counting every penny invested in different marketing strategies, like AdWords, the eCommerce Giants can just raise the bid to an unprofitable amount just to gain market share.
 This doesn’t mean that they are careless; they just have different goals.
 Take Amazon, for example.
 For many years the company was not profitable just for the sake of growing exponentially, and now those efforts are yielding results.

 But don’t get discouraged.
 You can still compete against giants; you just have to be strategic.
 By doing things like exploiting an unused niche sector or being more personable with your followers, you can gain the edge needed to stand out from the competition.

 Before we go into details about how to beat them, let’s really understand how big they are.
 According to the 180 companies tracked by eMarketer, the total annual retail e-commerce sales are $201 billion.
 The top 25 retailers account for about 80%, which is $159 billion—that helps put things into perspective, right?